 Transalpine Gaul was the territory occupied by Gauls along the Mediterranean coast west of Italy, composing most of southern France.
 Gallic tribes inhabiting this region interacted with the Greek settlement of Massalia from the 6th to 3rd century BC.

 Transalpine Gaul was conquered by the Romans in 121 BC for several reasons.
 At this time, Rome had territory in Spain and lucrative trading ports along the coast that they needed to connect to Italy.
 To achieve an easy and safe land route to Hispania, the Roman Republic made an alliance with the city-state of Masallia and drove the Celtic tribes off the Mediterranean coast.

 Rome was able to build a road from Italy to Hispania as a result of the victory over the transalpine Gauls, as well as building several cities along the trade routes to prevent any further Gallic incursions from central France.
-This had the effect of making the Gallic tribes in Gaul proper work towards greater confederation, as well as fueling massive support for Hannibal's invasion of Italy.
+This had the effect of making the Gallic tribes in Gaul proper work towards a greater confederation, as well as fueling massive support for Hannibal's invasion of Italy.
 The Gauls saw Hannibal as a chance for liberation from Rome, and their numbers swelled his ranks.
 There were around 50,000 Gallic warriors supporting Hannibal's army in Italy throughout his campaign.